‘The Walking Dead’ Spoilers: EP & Lennie James On Morgan’s Fight, Richard’s Fate

-The Walking Dead Season 7, Episode 13 was titled “Bury Me Here” and aired last Sunday on AMC.
+The Walking Dead Season 7, Episode 13, titled “Bury Me Here,” aired last Sunday on AMC.
 In that episode, fans were shocked to see what Morgan Jones decided to do about Richard’s (Karl Makinen) actions.
 Recently, executive producer Scott Gimple and actor Lennie James talked about the episode, what Morgan did, and some information about Richard.

 TWD spoilers are ahead.
 Do not continue reading unless you are caught up with the zombie apocalypse series.